mcruz206/LearnAI-Bootcamp/Lab02.3_customvision01/README.md

 ### The Training API key

 You also need to have a training API key.
-The training API key allows you to create, manage and train Custom Vision projects programatically.
+The training API key allows you to create, manage, and train Custom Vision projects programatically.
 All operations on [https://customvision.ai](https://customvision.ai)  are exposed through this library, allowing you to automate all aspects of the Custom Vision Service.
 You can obtain a key by creating a new project at [https://customvision.ai](https://customvision.ai) and then clicking on the "setting" gear in the top right.

 ## **Lab: Creating a Custom Vision Application**